Jumpstart UTulsa - The University of Tulsa

 How does it work?

-Students selected to participate in JumpstartTU will receive detailed information regarding the program by mid-April.
 Students will be expected to complete some readings and exercises to prepare them for the weeklong experience.
-The application provides information on the process, deadlines, and available scholarships.
+The application provides information on the process, deadlines and costs.

 Who directs the program?